cs1656-spring2021/template.rec01/Readme.md

 * follow the instructions to submit your assignment and have it automatically graded.

 ### What to submit
 For this test assignment you only need to submit `task.py` to "Recitation Lab #1" and see if you get all 100 points.
-In case of an error or wrong result, you can modify the file and resubmit it as many times as you want until the deadline of **Monday, February 1, 11:59 pm**.
+In case of an error or wrong result, you can modify the file and resubmit it as many times as you want until the deadline of **Tuesday, Jan 25, 11:59 pm**.

 ### Important notes about grading
 It is absolutely imperative that your python program: